lehoanganh/ami-crawler/README.md

 - execute "ruby ami_introspection.rb"
 - the outputs as JSON files are saved in output folder.
 Each output is marked with the introspected AMI

+DISTRO SUPPORT
+- Now only Debian based Distros are supported, e.g. Ubuntu 8.04 and newer.
+- Other Distros with RPM based are not supported